ClementDreptin/Hayzen/README.md

 ### Running debug builds

-This feature can be enabled from the Settings tab of the mod menu and is persistent across reboots.
+This feature is enabled by default (can be disabled from the Settings tab of the mod menu) and is persistent across reboots.
 It allows you to run XEX files built in debug mode or EXE files that can normally only run on Devkits, so no need for RGLoader anymore.

 **Note**: It is recommended **NOT** to rename the plugin XEX file.
 Or if you do, make sure the name is 11-characters long **AT MOST!**, otherwise loading debug builds won't work.
 This is due to technical limitations.